'Expresses an infectious sense of wonder at the uniqueness of our species; it is hard not to be affected by his enthusiasm' Sunday Times

-Since humans left Africa less than a hundred thousand years ago there has been a staggering explosion of cultures.
-What caused this blooming of diversity?
-Why are there so many mutually incomprehensible languages, even within small territories?
-Why do we rejoice in rituals, wrap ourselves in flags, or define ourselves in opposition to others?
-In Wired for Culture Mark Pagel, one of the world's leading experts on human development, shows how our facility for culture is the key to our success as a species.
+What explains the staggering diversity of cultures in the world?
+Why are there so many languages, even within small areas?
+Why do we rejoice in rituals and wrap ourselves in flags?
+In Wired for Culture Mark Pagel, the world's leading expert on human development, reveals how our facility for culture is the key to what makes us who we are.

 Shedding light on everything from art, morality and affection to jealousy, self-interest and prejudice, Pagel shows that we developed culture - cooperating together and passing on knowledge - in order to survive.
 Our minds are hardwired for culture, and it still determines how we speak, who we love, why we kill and what we think today.

 'Human evolution may be the hottest area in popular science writing.
 Within this field, Wired for Culture stands out for both its sweeping erudition and its accessibility ... richly rewarding' Financial Times